Jake Williams, Founder of Rendition Infosec

-[00:59:54] And so, we then have to decide, right, you know, make these decisions around the ...
+[00:59:54] And so, we then have to decide, right, you know, make these decisions around the...
 Is the cure worse than the disease, right?
-And so while, if you go into the academic literature, the defense is outpacing the offense ridiculously.
+And so while, if you go into the academic literature, the defence is outpacing the offence ridiculously.

-If you turn around to business, you see offense outpacing defense, and I think it's always going to be that way.
-I think as those innovations, right ...
-We're not going to work to operationalize a lot of these academic type, type solutions, right?
+If you turn around to business, you see offence outpacing defence, and I think it's always going to be that way.
+I think as those innovations, right...
+We're not going to work to operationalise a lot of these academic type, type solutions, right?

 [01:00:36] Rik: Yeah, my take on it was always that, as defenders, and I agree that the attackers will outpace the defenders.
 For me, an important part of it is that, as defenders, we- we have to play effectively with an open hand.

-You don't have to publicize what you do.
+You don't have to publicise what you do.